-Our general manager, Dan Roberts, is originally from Detroit, Michigan where most of his family still resides.
+Our employee spotlight this week is our general manager, Dan Roberts, who is originally from Detroit, Michigan where most of his family still resides.
 He moved to Utah with his wife and four sons, all of whom have stayed in the Salt Lake Valley.
 This makes it easy to spend a lot of time with them and his 11 grandkids.

 Culture is Key

 The first thing he noticed when working at Walker was that the ownership always walked around to say good morning to everyone in the building.
 Everyone was treated like a person, not like a number.
 He was used to a military environment so it took him a while to truly get used to the relaxed atmosphere.
 And to a place where ideas and opinions count and people are recognized for what they do.
 That same culture carries into his new role.

 He has a couple keys to running a productive, happy team.
 First, treat people well.
 Second, cross train everyone and teach them as much as they can learn.
 Along with supporting them at work, it’s important to support them emotionally as well.
 He treats everyone like family.
 His team is cross-trained and everyone has so much knowledge about different parts of the business.
 So, when issues arrive in people’s personal lives, he gives them time off and moves others around to fill in.